google/WebFundamentals/src/content/en/updates/2013/07/Alpha-transparency-in-Chrome-video.md

 First of all, you need to film your subject in a way that everything in the background can be 'removed' (made transparent) by subsequent processing.

-The easiest way to do this is to film in front of a single colour background, such as a screen or curtain.
+The easiest way to do this is to film in front of a single color background, such as a screen or curtain.
 Green or blue are the colors most often used, mostly because of their difference from skin tones.

 There are [several](http://www.youtube.com/watch?v=M_WdLkaOUic) [guides](https://en.wikipedia.org/wiki/Chroma_key#Process) [online](http://www.youtube.com/watch?v=q3PZO_lCBkw) to filming green screen video (also known as